ghousseyn/phiber/README.md

 Phiber Framework (PHP's EASY MVC)
 ===

+Phiber Framework is the lightest full stack PHP MVC framework.
+Phiber ships with basic components providing a bare minimum of boiler plates and allow for extension and library integration to add functionality as needed.
+Main components include MVC layout, Modules, Plugins, ORM, Cache, Session, Events, Log and Error handling.

+Phiber framework applications are moduler with an easy drop-in architecture.
+A sample application is available on packagist as a template.
+Phiber also provides a command line tool called Myo to help create and maintain different parts of your application.

 Features
 ===
 - Very easy to learn (probably why you picked PHP in the first place)